Peugeot 104

 The Peugeot 104 is a supermini car produced by the French company Peugeot between 1972 and 1988.
-It was designed by Paolo Martin was initially only sold as a four-door saloon car, with a three-door hatchback variant introduced in 1974 and a five-door hatchback version replacing the saloon in 1976.
+It was designed by Paolo Martin and was initially only sold as a four-door saloon car, with a three-door hatchback variant introduced in 1974 and a five-door hatchback version replacing the saloon in 1976.
 The 104 was the first model produced at the company's Mulhouse plant.
 It was also the first new Peugeot introduced since 1955 not to be offered in a diesel version.

 Production history

 Saloon (1972)

 The 104 was introduced at the September 1972 Paris Motor Show.
 On its launch, the Peugeot 104 was offered as a compact four-door fastback.
 Although it had a short, sloping rear end that suggested a hatchback, there was originally a separate boot/trunk, as on a conventional saloon.
 Power was provided from a 954 cc Douvrin engine called the PSA X engine, an all-aluminium alloy, chain driven overhead cam, with gearbox in the sump, sharing engine oil, which was jointly developed with Renault.
 This transmission-in-sump arrangement was similar to that pioneered by the British Motor Corporation in the Mini.
-It gave good levels of economy and refinement as well as having an impressive chassis which made ride and handling excellent.
-The engine was mounted leaning backwards, at a 72-degree angle.
+It gave good levels of economy and refinement, and was mounted leaning backwards, at a 72-degree angle.
+The car also had an impressive chassis which made ride and handling excellent.